iotaledger/documentation-platform/docs/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

     });
     ```

-4. Save the file and run the code by using this command in the terminal:
+4. Save the file and run the code

     ```bash
     node index.js